chrisemunt/mongo-dbx/README.md

 ## Pre-requisites

-**mongox** is a Node.js addon written in C++.
+**mongo-dbx** is a Node.js addon written in C++.
 It is distributed as C++ source code and the NPM installation procedure will expect a C++ compiler to be present on the target system.

 Linux systems can use the freely available GNU C++ compiler (g++) which can be installed as follows.